ToposInstitute/CatColab/README.md

 > formal, interoperable, conceptual modeling.

+As the name suggests, CatColab is based on ideas from category theory, yet it is a specific design goal that the system be usable without any knowledge of such ideas.

+## For users

-An early demo is available at <https://next.catcolab.org>.
+An early demo is available at <https://catcolab.org>.

 > [!WARNING]
 > CatColab is a pre-alpha software under active development.